How do I choose a beginner's guitar for my child?

 Types of Guitar

-When we say the type of guitar, we're talking about acoustic, versus electric.
+When we say the type of guitar, we're talking about acoustic vs electric.
 There are benefits and drawbacks to both.

 What do they want to learn?

 It also depends on the style of music your child wants to learn.
-Here at Tremolo Guitar School, we teach Electric, Acoustic & Classical.
+Here at Tremolo Guitar School, we teach Electric, Acoustic and classical.
 These styles not only use different types of guitars but also focus on different learning methods.
-This could include learning to read music for classical, learning scales and improvisation for electric and learnings strumming and fingerstyle for acoustic.
+This could include learning to read music for classical, learning scales and improvisation for electric and learning strumming and fingerstyle for acoustic.
 We can discuss this during your trial lesson but at least have a think about the type of music your child shows an interest in.

 What about size?

 Depending on your child's age, you'll want to choose a guitar that is the right size.
 Here is a rough guide you can use when choosing the size of the guitar: